 At Flugstad Plastic Surgery in Bellevue, we offer customized ear reshaping surgeries for both adults and children.
 Every patient is different, and we design a surgical plan that will provide the best possible result.

 If you or your child is unhappy with prominent ears, ear reshaping surgery is probably the best next step.
 Children are usually good candidates for ear surgery at five years of age.
-Only a consultation and examination in our office can determine if otoplasty can be performed.
+Only a consultation and examination in our office can determine if our Seattle otoplasty can be performed.
 During your consultation, we will perform a thorough examination and determine what surgical corrections will be required.

-What happens during ear surgery?
+What happens during ear surgery in Bellevue?

 Incisions are placed inconspicuously behind the ears.
 Special sutures are used to create the proper fold in the ears and hold them in a more attractive position closer to the side of the head.